bearben/sharpsmt/README.md

 | ApproxLatCount | Approximate Integer Solution Counting | -a |
 | Vol2Lat | Approximate Integer Solution Counting | -v |

+This release includes the source codes of PolyVest, Vinci, ApproxLatCount (ALC) and Vol2Lat (V2L).
+The tool LattE and Barvinok are not included.

 ## Directories
 | Name           | Description   |